amc-98/myBSCS-Classes-Notes/README.md

 <br />

 ## Classes
-<p>Below is a list of the classes covered in this repo (with links to their readmes.
+<p>Below is a list of the classes covered in this repo (with links to their readmes).
 I've seperated it by courses I've taken for the degree program and completed, courses in the program I haven't taken yet, and if applicable, courses I've taken with the degree program that have either undergone significant changes (like PA courses becoming OAs or the curriculum changing).</p>
 <br />
 <table>
   <tr>